-In addition to an operating licence, you are also likely to need some personal licences for people within your organisation, unless you are classified as a small-scale operator and therefore may be exempt.
-You are generally classed as a small-scale operator if you have three or less people that occupy a qualifying position as named on your licence.
+In addition to an operating licence, you may also need some personal licences for people within your organisation, unless you are classified as a small-scale operator and therefore may be exempt.
+You are generally classed as a small-scale operator if you have three or less people who occupy a qualifying position as named on your licence.
 Further details are provided in the Commission's separate guidance on the small-scale operator exemption.
 In the meantime if you would like to know more, please see our website or contact the enquiries team on 0121 230 6666.